Free entry

 Mahamuda Aktar (Monisha), Gaali Kothon — A Tale of Swear Words (2024), 16.06 mins

-CONTENT WARNING: This film contains strong language throughout and explicit references to domestic violence, emotional abuse, rape and sexual assault
+CONTENT WARNING: This film contains strong language and references to domestic violence, emotional abuse, and sexual assault

 Habibur Rahman, Nirvana (2023), 1.42 mins